 Battery storage solutions charge a battery pack to prevent unused solar energy from being exported back to the grid.
 The charged battery discharges to provide energy to a property during the evenings.

-By doing so, both domestic and commercial customers can reduce their energy supply from the grid and significantly lower their annual bills.
+By doing so, customers can reduce their energy supply from the grid and significantly lower their annual bills.

 Homes and businesses installing a battery storage system can realistically expect to self-consume more than 95% of the energy produced by their solar PV array.